 In 2014, I studied photography and multimedia production at the Center for Documentary Studies at Duke University.
 In 2015, after building a portfolio and client base, I left my nonprofit career to pursue freelance photography.

 Since then, my photography, writing, and multimedia pieces have appeared in The Los Angeles Times, The Huffington Post, and Scalawag Magazine, among other publications.
-My commercial, editorial, and documentary photography client list includes Airbnb, the Open Society Foundations, Dean & DeLuca, and numerous nonprofit organizations across the country.
-My photographs have been exhibited in group shows at Photoville in New York, the Los Angeles Center of Photography, and the Infinity Room Gallery in Los Angeles.
+My client list includes Airbnb, the Open Society Foundations, Dean & DeLuca, and numerous nonprofit organizations across the country.
+My images have been exhibited in group shows at Photoville in New York, the Los Angeles Center of Photography, and the Infinity Room Gallery in Los Angeles.

 I lead participatory photography workshops with people who have experienced addiction, homelessness, and trauma.
 These Photovoice workshops guide participants in how to document and communicate their life stories through photography and writing, culminating in a public exhibition we create together as a group.
 My ongoing projects in North Carolina and West Virginia have been supported by grants from the Third Wave Foundation and the State of West Virginia.